capkimkhanh2k5/SixDegreeOfSeparation/README.md

 npm run dev
 ```

-Access the application at: `http://localhost:5173`
+Access the application at: `http://localhost:5173` (or `http://localhost:8000` if using the unified server).

 ## 🎮 Usage Guide